easlice/bandcamp-downloader/README.md

 ## Known Issues

-### Failure to read cookies on Windows for Chrome/Chromium/Brave

-This is a known issue with the [browser-cookie3](https://github.com/borisbabic/browser_cookie3) module.
-I've submitted a PR to fix it [here](https://github.com/borisbabic/browser_cookie3/pull/122).
-In the meantime, firefox should still work fine, and I have created a branch [here](https://github.com/easlice/bandcamp-downloader/tree/with-local-browser-cookies3-patch) with a patched browser_cookie3 module that should work.

 ### Running the script on WSL crashes with a `DBUS_SESSION_BUS_ADDRESS` error

 This is seems to be a WSL issue.
 The browser_cookie3 module  tries to get a secret from your keyring via dbus, but WSL may not have dbus installed, or may not have it set up as expected.
 As such, you may see the following error: